How to Protect Yourself from These 10 Toxic People

 The Addict – This person is addicted to a substance or to a negative pattern or behavior that has severely affected their well-being as a person.
 They need help.
 They need professional help and they need spiritual help.
 They need people who will be brave to speak truth into their lives and not those who will feed their habit, enable their actions, or ignore dangerous signs of addiction.
 Recognize that this toxic pattern is bigger than just you.
 You are not to blame for the problem.
 But you can be the one who God uses to get them help.

-The Negative – This person is the one who rarely has anything positive to say, because they see everything with a negative slant and have no problem telling you why.
+The Negative – This person is the one who rarely has anything positive to say because they see everything with a negative slant and have no problem telling you why.
 The sun may be shining, but in their mind, “It’s probably about to rain.”
 Life is viewed through shaded, cloudy lenses.
 They tend to be complainers, worriers, and whiners.
 These people often don’t even realize what they’re doing because it’s become such a natural part of the way they talk.
-They tend to zap the energy and suck life right out of you if you’re around them too much.
+They tend to zap the energy and suck the life right out of you if you’re around them too much.
 They walk in defeat and choose to believe the worst about most things – even you.

 The Blamer – This person is never to blame for it is always “your fault.”
 They will blame everything on others close to them.
 If they’re having a bad day, it’s your fault.
 If they’re running late, it’s your fault.
 If they lose something, it’s your fault.
 If they fail at something, it’s your fault.
-You will never “win” around the blamer, because they’re aim is to bring you down through their constant blame game.
+You will never “win” around the blamer because they’re aim is to bring you down through their constant blame game.

 The Gossiper – This person is always talking, and usually about someone else.
 They have an overriding need to be “in the know,” and to pass on the next juicy morsel to an open, listening ear.
 They can be vicious with their words, and cruel in their hearts towards another’s feelings.
 They have no regard for the reputation of another.
 They feed on lies, exaggerations, mere hearsay, and half-truths.
 They tend to feel better while talking about others so they can somehow feel better about themselves.

 The Arrogant – This person is proud, self-serving, and always, always “right.”
-They never want to made the fool, but have no problem labeling others as foolish.
+They never want to be made the fool but have no problem labeling others as foolish.
 They prey on the weak to make themselves appear better.
 They are quick to judge, quick to offer their opinions, and are rude to others in more subservient positions.
 Their goal in life is to be superior to all those around them.

 The Victim – Not to be confused with one who really has been victimized in life and who is seeking God’s peace and healing, this person is one who tends to feel they are constantly the victim.
 In every situation.
 All throughout life.
 They are always feeling taken advantage of, always needy, always telling you what another has done to hurt them, or how no one cares.
-They see themselves constantly as the victim and before long, if you keep lending an ear; you may be the next one they feel victimized by.
+They see themselves constantly as the victim and before long if you keep lending an ear; you may be the next one they feel victimized by.

 1. Recognize the toxicity in others – or even in yourself.